 In short, this new scenario poses significant threats to the three key threads necessary to human progress: human rights, democracy and the environment.
 And Brazil may not have the robust institutions to withstand such threats.

 Meanwhile, for nearly two decades we at CatComm have been working towards a long-term vision, building the basis for a full-fledged community-led and community-controlled integration of favelas with the formal city.
 CatComm was founded on the basis of favela communities’ attributes, built over generations, that already existed but were unrecognized, and so we began a long-term mission of strengthening, recognizing, and building on that potential.

 As we observe and react to the new political scenario in Rio de Janeiro, we recognize that all of these years of work may be upended or entirely interrupted.
 At the very least we are having to shift course.
 The CatComm team has come up with five courses of action, depending on the unfolding of the situation in Brazil, each of which involves slight or large variations to our previous programming.
-In all of them, we are committed to ensuring the safety of our collaborators and community organizers, in particular favela-based journalists and communicators, with whom we are currently developing support systems.
+In all of them, we are committed to ensuring the safety of our collaborators and community organizers, in particular favela-based journalists and communicators, with whom we are currently implementing support systems.

 Presently, the political scenario still allows us to continue to invest in each of our major current programs, all of which have been expanding in exciting ways: